The 5 Best Interactive Wall Examples Made Using Intuiface

 A successful interactive wall permits no downtime.
 Honestly, this is a universal law that applies to any form of interactive digital signage.
 But if it’s true that sometimes Internet connectivity fails us, how do we ensure zero downtime?
 Simple, locally save the content and run your signage offline.
 You should be able to pull the ethernet cord, shut down WiFi on your interactive touch wall, and still deliver a flawless visitor experience.
 Of course, by running experiences online, you gain the ability to access external information in real-time.
 But a successful interactive wall will always have a Plan B behind the stage: the ability to switch between on and offline.

 - Works great with Interactivity

 Touch-sensitive wall displays are already a good start.
 It is fundamentally a wall-size flashy visual you can play with, so why not?
 But a successful interactive wall delivers more than touch-based interactions and does it smoothly.
 It lets users speak, navigate through content using real objects, scan to retrieve more information, take pictures, and feel texture through haptic touch technology.
 Diverse interactivity means more diverse content, more sensory experiences, and more ways to own the content for the users, even for the physically and visually impaired.
+This is wht interactive sensory walls are a great fit.
 When supported by analytics, it also means insights about the users, the business, and the performance of the installation.